itaysabato/voting-games-analyzer/README.md

 # Voting Games Analyzer
 A command line tool for analyzing randomized voting games.
-It defaults to using the Quadratic voting rule and the 1-euclidian preferences domain but can be customized easily.
+It defaults to using the Quadratic Voting Rule and the 1-Euclidian preferences domain but can be customized easily.

 [First Official Release v0.1](https://github.com/itaysabato/voting-games-analyzer/releases/tag/v0.1) is ready!
 ## Getting Started